FeeSimple/ipfs-image-uploader/README.md

 # Demo of IPFS image uploader

-The modification has been made based on the following open source:
+Modifications have been made based on the following open source project:

 https://github.com/dappuniversity/ipfs_image_uploader